 Flowers: The bright blossoms of dandelion add color to a salad.
 You can also use them fresh or dried to make dandelion tea.
 We suggest infusing them in oil as well.
 Dandelion-infused oil can also be used to make a salve for muscle aches.

 Roots: Roasted dandelion roots are used in a pleasant coffee-like beverage.
 Dandelion-based coffee replacements are available at health food stores.
 More Can You Eat Dandelion?

 Dandelion herbs and roots are available fresh or dried in a number of preparations, including tinctures, liquid extracts, teas, pills, and capsules.
 It can be found either on its own or in combination with other nutritional supplements.

 Herbs are a time-honored method of strengthening the body and healing sickness.
 Herbs, on the other hand, can cause negative effects and interact with other herbs, vitamins, or pharmaceuticals.
 For these reasons, you should only use herbs under the guidance of a medical professional.

-It has been used as a food and medicine for thousands of years to treat anaemia, scurvy, skin problems, blood abnormalities, and depression.
+Dandelion roots and leaves have been used as food and medicine for thousands of years to treat anemia, scurvy, skin problems, blood abnormalities, and depression.
 If you collect them in the wild, try to pick ones that haven’t been exposed to pesticides, fertilizers, or other pollutants.
 The ones in your yard or close to a road are usually not the best.